Dental Problems | Teeth Cleaning

-More than ever, pet owners are aware of the importance of caring for the health of their cat or dog’s teeth.
+More than ever, pet parents are aware of the importance of caring for the health of their cat or dog’s teeth.
 Care for your pet’s teeth extends beyond what can be accomplished at home and often requires the services of a veterinarian.

 Failure to provide a proper level of oral care can result in a number of issues that could lead to medical problems.
 Because dental treatments can be costly, you’ll naturally want to ask the question, “Does pet insurance cover dental care?”